 Matching Grants on Mightycause

 We’re all about helping your nonprofit fundraise better and smarter.
 And that’s why we’ve developed a tool that allows you to display your matching grant on your Mightycause page.
 Nonprofits on Mightycause can use the matching grants tool to orchestrate your match and drive donations.
-It’s important to know that the matching grants feature on Mightycause is for display purposes only.
+It’s important to know that the matching grants feature on Mightycause is for display and reporting purposes only.

 Summary of features